 Although wearable gadgets hog the limelight in every tech conference and meetups, it is the wearable applications that in actuality powers this attention.
 After all, they are the key to helping brands create connections with their users and provide the capability to analyze the massive amount of data that the wearable sensors push out with every user movement.

 It is safe to assume that if you are on this article, you are one of the visionary entrepreneurs who understand the importance of wearable technology in the business world.
-Along with the understanding of how the technology holds the potential to change how we play, work, and operate.
+Along with understanding, you also get to know how technology holds the potential to change how we play, work, and operate.

-Taking assumption one step further, I believe you have crossed the stage where you needed convincing on why to invest in wearable technology and you have realized that the future of the tech world lies in connectivity.
+Taking assumption one step further, you might have crossed the stage where you needed convincing on why to invest in wearable technology and you have realized that the future of the tech world lies in connectivity.
 A connectivity that wearable apps offer.

 Based on the assumptions set, let us take you one step closer to your wearable mobile app launch, by looking into the factors which can ruin your app’s chance to success.
-In other words, let’s cut to the chase on the wearable app obstacles standing in front of its revolution that must be addressed well within time before your wearable app strategy is brought into development and QA stage.
+In other words, let’s cut to the chase on the wearable app obstacles standing in front of its revolution that must be addressed well within time before you create wearable app strategy and bring them into development and QA stage.

 If, in actuality, you are step behind and belong to the ideation stage where you are thinking about entering the wearable segment, head on to this article: Things to consider during wearable devices app development.